WarrenDaveJacaban/user-management-api/README.md

 Input "http://localhost:3000/users" in the bar
-In the body tab, pick JSON format, this might differ depending on the HTTP Request App Add an object with name,email,password (e.g {"name" : "marlou", "email" : "marlou@gmail.com", "password" : "123"}) ENSURE the request type is POST
+In the body tab, pick JSON format, this might differ depending on the HTTP Request App Add an object with name,email,password (e.g {"name" : "name", "email" : "name@gmail.com", "password" : "securepassword"}) ENSURE the request type is POST
 Send Request
 FOR DELETE ONE